Philippe Paillares aka YodaMaster

 and History Viewer/Editor); since moving to SourceForge in fall 2007,

-it has been downloaded over twenty thousand times.
+it and its EU4 successor have been downloaded over one hundred thousand times.

 He also wrote a program to